“Long Distance Walking Award” (BMLD)

 This is a new walking event for any walkers who are used to completing long distances in a limited time.
-The walker completes a non signposted route planned by the organisers.
+The walker completes a non sign posted route planned by the organisers.
 They must navigate the distance without any form of personal assistance.
 Control points will be set up by the organisers to verify that they have completed the entire course, thereby qualifying for the “brevet (award)”.

-A route precisely planned by the organiser.
+A route precisely defined by the organisers.

 The route consists of all types of terrain: paved roads (avoiding roads with heavy road traffic), forest trails, dirt or grass paths, etc,… These routes are also open to the public.

-The organisers will publish on the internet site a detailed map of the route with GPS and also provide the walker with a very detailed roadmap with minimum and maximum travel times.
+The organisers will publish on the internet a detailed map of the route with GPS and also provide the walker with a very detailed roadmap with minimum and maximum travel times.

 No personal assistance

 Any form of personal assistance (e.g. mountain bike or camper van, meeting with someone to pick up clothes or food etc…) is strictly forbidden.
 Any breach of this rule results in the immediate disqualification from the BMLD.

 On the other hand, the walker can take advantage of: bakeries, grocery stores, restaurants, pharmacies, hotels, campsites, homestays, barns, etc…

 The organisers can suggest assistance in the form of resupply points, communal sleeping rooms etc….
 However these services are optional and are not obligatory.